top of page

 (Alison, Beta Readers)

 “The book is interesting to read.
-It’s tone is almost like Kerouac’s and rewarding to persist through.”
+Its tone is almost like Kerouac’s and rewarding to persist through.”

 (Justin, Beta Readers)